 WHERE TO: OPTIONAL dual traction electric motor all-wheel drive, e-varying front/ rear traction from nominal 100/0% to maximum 20/80% slippery surface start, ABS torque vectoring; 6.3″-inches clearance = Inclement weather coping.

 HOW ROADWORTHY: Downsizing from V-6 to inline-4 gas engine loses considerable peak horsepower and hums muffled sewing machine sounds.
 However, a 2021 Toyota Sienna Hybrid has shed nearly 400 pounds from what its predecessor packed, on account of the new modular architecture and a slimmer Nickel Metal Hydride battey pack.
 Despite a more powerful generator reduction gear motor enable the new four banger Sienna hybrid huffs and puffs to accomplish what the old V-6 HEV managed with less commotion.
-Asking a continually variable transaxle to whip up the power in the way a conventional planetary automatic does is a bit much.
+The wide ratio spacing of a continually variable transaxle is disinclined to whip up the power in the manner of a conventional planetary automatic.
 Thus, brisk highway overtaking demands a “pedal to the metal” strategy.
-Where this new Highlander Hybrid undeniably has it all over its predecessor is at the petroleum pump.
+Where this new Sienna Hybrid undeniably has it all over its predecessor is at the petroleum pump.

 Structural rigidity of TNGA-K modular platform endow this large family mover with impressive motion control.
 Tautly absorbent 2021 Sienna Hybrid damping suffocates road surface irregularity in a very “likable Lexus way.”
 Steering comes more alive than before, though bereft of road feel.
 Improvements to regenerative slowing integration has shored up brake pedal response.
 And the cabin is oh so quiet.